kckenneth/flask_kafka/README.md

 - Host
 - User-Agent
 - event_type
+- timestamp
 we have more information on gamer activities.
-Since event messages were coded in json format, we consumed them pyspark and analyzed player activites.
-In the following week, we will develop more game features and data analytics.
+We also pipelined our web-based game communications to HDFS by employing spark-submit function in our container.
+By running a pre-designed `extract_events.py` and `transform_events.py`, we developed a pipeline that digest gamers events in real time, feed them into our backend by kafka and save messages in HDFS.